-Mapping and tracking this vital and often fleeting to and fro of ideas and feelings led to us making what we called the "one-third rule".
-It goes like this, in any moment of difficult or conflicting views, or in any moment of breakthrough and celebration keep in mind or bring up the "one-third rule" which is to say one-third of what is driving what is happening for better or worse right now is coming from me, one third is coming from you and one third is coming from the system.
+Mapping and tracking this vital and often fleeting back and forth of ideas and feelings led to us making what we called the "one-third rule".
+It goes like this, in any moment of difficult or conflicting views, or in any moment of breakthrough and celebration keep in mind the "one-third rule" which is to say one-third of what is driving what is happening for better or worse right now is coming from me, one third is coming from you and one third is coming from the system (or the model or the profession).
 Don't pin it all on one of these three.
-Of course, it is tempting because to pin it all on one tidies up the conversation.
-It may make things tidier to blame the system or take it all on yourself but the reality is always more nuanced.
+Of course, it is tempting because to pin it all on one because binary thinking gives the illusion of tidy thinking for a moment or two.
+It may make things tidier to blame the system or take it all on yourself, but the reality is always more nuanced.

 Of course, it is never exactly one-third this person is responsible and one-third me and one-third the system.
 It is simply a useful rule of thumb to hold in mind and check in with automatically like a driver checking the rearview mirror.